HIROS-DEV/Calculator/README.md

 Please check my written code and project demo.
 I think my code proves my programming skill more than anything.

+# About Float Calculation

+My calculator uses parseFloat and toPrecision(2) methods.
+So, if you try calculation (ex.
+1 divided by 3), the answer is 0.33.

+Perhaps, this is not desirable behavior for you.
+This case, you can change toPrecision methods with  more big number.
+Or, you can use libraries(ex. bignumber.js (URL:https://github.com/MikeMcl/bignumber.js/))

 # Summary